Detroit Michigan: Frequently Asked Questions

 There are instances, however, in which certain types of rollover IRAs and other instruments can be exposed to liquidation in Chapter 7 bankruptcy.
-Schedule a free, initial consultation with The Hilla Law Firm so that we may determine whether a Chapter 7 is the best form of bankruptcy for you.
+Schedule a free, initial consultation with The Hilla Law Firm so that we may determine whether a Chapter 7 or Chapter 13 is the best form of bankruptcy for you.

 Unless you apply for credit, apply for a job that requires a credit review, apply for a form of licensing that requires a credit review, or tell people about your bankruptcy, it is unlikely that anyone will find out about it.
 Although a bankruptcy filing is public information, short of the above scenarios, someone would need to know how to log onto the Federal Court System’s PACER document filing website in order to run a specific search for you in order to discover your filing.
 Generally, if you don’t tell people that you have filed for bankruptcy, they aren’t going to know about it.